Have You Accidentally Disinherited a Loved One?

 An accidental disinheritance is when a loved one is unintentionally left out and does not inherit from a parent.

-Two Different Scenarios
+Two Different Scenarios of Accidental Disinheritance

 Scenario #1: No Planning Done

 John and Sally have not done any estate planning.
 They own a home together as joint tenants, John and Sally own a business and they each have a retirement account.
 John’s son, Josh, works and is an important part of the family business.
-John dies in 2014 and his estate must be probated because he did not have an estate plan in place.
+John dies in 2014 and his estate is probated because he did not have an estate plan in place.
 She ends up inheriting all of the community property assets.
 The children do not receive any portion of John’s estate.
 Sally dies in 2016, with no plan.
 Her children, Sam and Sandra probate their mother’s estate and through the laws of intestacy Sam and Sandra end up inheriting all of the assets, including John’s business.
 Josh and Jackie are mad.
 They get nothing according to the probate code.
 They have been accidentally disinherited with no recourse.

 Scenario #2: Inadequate Basic Planning